A theory for the zeros of Riemann $\zeta$ and other $L$-functions (updated): Introduction

 The aim of these lectures is clear from the Table of Contents.
-Not all the material was actually lectured on, since the topics in the first sections were covered by other lecturers in the school.
+Not all the material was actually lectured on, since the topics in some of the first sections were covered by other lecturers in the school.
 There are two main components.
-Section~\ref{QuantStat} reviews the most important applications of $\zeta$ to quantum statistical mechanics, but is not necessary for understanding the rest of the lectures.
-The following 3 sections review the most important properties of Riemann's zeta function.
-This introduction to $\zeta$ is self-contained and describes all the ingredients necessary to understand the importance of the Riemann zeros and the nature of the Riemann hypothesis.
+Section~\ref{QuantStat} reviews the most important applications of $\zeta$ to quantum statistical mechanics, and discusses other physics-based approaches, but is not necessary for understanding the rest of the lectures.
+The following three sections review the most important properties of Riemann's zeta function.
+This introduction to $\zeta$ is self-contained, and describes all the necessary ingredients to understand the importance of the Riemann zeros and the nature of the Riemann hypothesis, and may perhaps be more accessible to mathematical physicists than the more advanced mathematics literature.
 The remaining sections present new work carried out over the past year.
-Sections~\ref{Electric}--\ref{sec:dirichlet} are based on the published works \cite{RHLeclair,FL1,FL2}.
+Sections~\ref{Electric}--\ref{sec:dirichlet} are based on the published works \cite{RHLeclair,FL1}.
 The main new result is a transcendental equation satisfied by individual zeros of $\zeta$ and other $L$-functions.
 These equations provide a novel characterization of the zeros, hence the title ``A theory for the zeros of Riemann $\zeta$ and other $L$-functions''.
 Sections~\ref{Soft}, \ref{sec:Davenport} and \ref{sec:saddle} contain additional results that have not been previously published.